 Majors and Minors

 The major in Ancient Studies is explicitly interdisciplinary in outlook.
-Students interested in focusing on the ancient Mediterranean or the Ancient Near East will normally take classes in a wide range of departments that focus on language, literature, mythology, material culture, history, religion, art history, philosophy, comparative literature, or, indeed, other subjects relevant to their specific interests.
+Students interested in focusing on the ancient Mediterranean or the Ancient Near East will normally take classes in a wide range of departments that focus on language, literature, mythology, material culture, history, religion, art history, philosophy, comparative literature, or indeed, other subjects relevant to their specific interests.
 Each student will develop a concentration in one geographical area or period but will also develop an appreciation for the cultural development of the region as a whole.
 Study abroad in Greece, Rome, Egypt, the Middle East, or in European universities with strong programs in their field of interest is encouraged.
 Students are also encouraged to explore internship opportunities at the Brooklyn Museum, the Metropolitan Museum of Art, and other institutions throughout New York City.

 Each student, after consultation with the Barnard Chair, chooses an advisor whose field is closely related to her own and with whom she will plan her senior essay.